-C005 -

-H050. colo pol UDENT NAME] reads and comprehends expository text.
-For example, after reading about how early conists lived, creates a chart comparing life today with colonial life, or after reading a news story about lution, [he/she] identifies cause and effect relationships, or summarizes main ideas and the supporting ails in a science or social studies selection.
+C005 = 1 Н050.
+[STUDENT NAME] reads and comprehends expository text.
+For example, after reading about colonists lived, creates a chart comparing life today with colonial life, or after reading a news pollution, [he/she] identifies cause and effect relationships, or summarizes main ideas and the details in a science or social studies selection. s story about Not yet-Student has not yet demonstrated skill, knowledge, or behavior C005 = 1 но55.
+[STUDENT NAME] contributes relevant information to classroom discussions.
+For example, d discussion, can express an idea or a personal opinion on a topic and the reasons behind the contribution of the contr C005 = 1 но60.
+[STUDENT NAME] uses complex sentence structures.
+For example, says "If she had brought have wouldn't have gotten wet," or "Yesterday it was raining cats and dogs," or "Why can't we field trip after we finish the assignment that you gave us last week?"
 Not yet-Student has not yet demonstrated skill, knowledge, or behavior

-C005 = : 1

-H055. disc O O UDENT NAME] contributes relevant information to classroom discussions.
-For example, during a class cussion, can express an idea or a personal opinion on a topic and the reasons behind the opinion.
-Not yet-Student has not yet demonstrated skill, knowledge, or behavior

-C005 = - 1

-H060.
-[ST UDENT NAME] uses complex sentence structures.
-For example, says "If she had brought her umbrella, wouldn't have gotten wet," or "Yesterday it was raining cats and dogs," or "Why can't we go on the d trip after we finish the assignment that you gave us last week?"
-Not yet-Student has not yet demonstrated skill, knowledge, or behavior 1 Beginning-Student is just beginning to demonstrate skill, knowledge, or behavior but does so very inconsistently

-O I am unable to assess the student6

-I. MATHEMATICS SKILLS AND ABILITIES
+MATHEMATICS SKILLS AND ABILITIES

-Now we would like to know about this student's mathematics skills and abilities.
+C005 = 1Now we would like to know about this student's mathematics skills and abilities.

-- IOO1.
+1001.
 [STUDENT NAME] shows an understanding of the relationship between quantities.
 For example, knows that a group of ten small stones is the same quantity as a group of ten larger blocks.
+O Not yet-Student has not yet demonstrated skill, knowledge, or behavior.1 O Beginning-Student is just beginning to demonstrate skill, knowledge, or

-- O Intermediate-Student demonstrates skill, knowledge, or behavior with increasing regularity and average competence but is not completely proficient..
-4 - O Proficient-Student demonstrates skill, knowledge, or behavior competently and consistently.
+O In progress-Student demonstrates skill, knowledge, or behavior with some regularity but varies in level of competence......3 O Intermediate-Student demonstrates skill, knowledge, or behavior with increasing regularity and average competence but is not completely proficient.....4

-- IO05.
+O Proficient-Student demonstrates skill, knowledge, or behavior competently and consistently......5

+1005.
 [STUDENT NAME] creates and extends patterns.
-For example, extends an alternating pattern involving addition and subtraction (+3, -1, +3, -1, +3... or +5, -3, +5, -3,...) or creates a complex visual pattern (aabc). - Not yet-Student has not yet demonstrated skill, knowledge, or behavior.
-1 Beginning-Student is just beginning to demonstrate skill, knowledge, or
+For example, extends an alternating pattern involving addition and subtraction (+3, -1, +3, -1, +3... or +5, -3, +5, -3,...) or creates a complex visual pattern (aabc).